alaurent101/ROMS_OAE/README.md

 ## BGC + OAE module

-The model was further developed to add a reduced complexity biogeochemical model with a capability for ocean alkalinity enhancement (OAE) (Laurent et al., 2025).
+The version of Oshashi et al. (2024) was further developed to add a reduced complexity biogeochemical model with a capability for ocean alkalinity enhancement (OAE) (Laurent et al., 2025, [preprint](https://doi.org/10.5194/egusphere-2025-3361)).

-The model configuration files to run the OAE simulations are here in the ROMS source directory:
+The model configuration files to run the OAE simulations are in the ROMS source directory:

 ```
 ./User/Include/oae.h